okteto/remote-kubernetes/README.md

 ## Getting started

 There is a complete tutorial [here](https://okteto.com/blog/remote-kubernetes-development/).
-A summary of the steps is:
+The steps can be summarized as follows:

 1. Clone https://github.com/okteto/vscode-remote-go
 1. Start VS Code